The Secrets of Buying Cricket Sunglasses

 Even top of the range shades will blur a little compared to the naked eye, so there is always some compromise.

-Research by Oakley shows how the expensive Oakley lenses make a significant difference to clarity, distortion and eyestrain compared to other makes.
+Expensive lens manufacturers - Oakley and Adidas - claim lenses make a significant difference to clarity, distortion and eyestrain compared to other makes.
 It's important to take these results with a pinch of salt.
-After all, Oakley is hardly going to make their product look bad or go out of their way to highlight cheaper lenses that perform just as well.
+After all, these guys are hardly going to make their product look bad or go out of their way to highlight cheaper lenses that perform just as well.

 That said, most people I have spoken to personally who own Oakley frames sing their praises from on high.
+Additionally, top coaches such as Mark Garaway have told me they have seen impressive research from Adidas when the began supplying England.
 There is certainly plenty of anecdotal evidence to back the manufacturer's claims.

 Whether the claims are true or not, are cheaper lenses so poor as to hurt performance?